 - Once it is launched, type the following- ipconfig /flushdns.

 This way you can clean the DNS caches on your system.

 8] Web Browser Cache

 - Cache cleaning for every browser varies.
-Each browser has its cache cleaning system, but all are an easy process.
+Each browser has its cache cleaning system, but all are easy processes.

 - Chrome Users: For those who browse on Chrome, open the Settings menu, then scroll down the page, you will find Advanced settings, now under Privacy Settings, click on the Clear Browsing Data.
 Now select the Cache Images & Files option.

 - Firefox Users: Open Settings, then go to the Advanced section, after that choose the Network tab, then click the button that says Clear Now.
 Within Clear Now select the option that says Cached Web Content.